 Neptune’s modern legacy is difficult to completely disentangle and properly assess, as he has come to be seen as a Roman mirror image of Poseidon.
 Due to the fact that Greek myths tend to be more prevalent in the modern imagination – from games like God of War, class curriculums on the Iliad and the Odyssey, or Hollywood blockbusters on Troy, or the 300 Spartans at Thermopylae, Poseidon tends to be remembered more in modern discourse.

-Additionally, it seems clear that even in Ancient Rome, Neptune’s image and legacy was rarely at the forefront of people’s minds.
+Additionally, it seems clear that even in Ancient Rome, Neptune’s image and legacy were rarely at the forefront of people’s minds.
 However, this does not tell the whole tale.
-Since the Renaissance, people have looked back upon and greatly revered the cultures of both Greece and Rome, and as a result, gods like Neptune have enjoyed a positive reception in art and architecture especially.
+Since the Renaissance, people have looked back upon and greatly revered the cultures of both Greece and Rome and as a result, gods like Neptune have enjoyed a positive reception in art and architecture especially.

 Statues of Neptune